|All Past Governors

 North Carolinas newest executive branch agency is North Carolina Department of Juvenile Justice and Delinquency Prevention.
 George L. Sweat, the departments first secretary, was sworn into office on July 20, 2000.

-More changes arrived in 2015... stay tuned... will be added sooner or later.
+More changes arrived.. stay tuned... will be added sooner or later.